Captison/takedown/readme.md

 }
 ```

-Remember that at least one `interpolate` flag must be set for `vars` to be available in string conversion.

 To make a "dynamic" variable, use a function.
 Functions will be called with the current converter's insertion variables in string conversion.
 However, functional converters will have to invoke function variables manually.

 ### String Conversion